Kutztown 1892 Public School Building

+The Kutztown 1892 Public School Building is an historic, American school building that is located in Kutztown, Berks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1980.

+History and architectural features

-Kutztown 1892 Public School Building is a historic school building located at Kutztown, Berks County, Pennsylvania.
-It was built in 1892, and is a two-story, brick and stone building in the Late Victorian style.
+Built in 1892, this historic structure is a two-story, brick and stone building that was designed in the Late Victorian style.
 It has eight rooms and features a three-story bell tower and arched and pedimented porch supported by four columns.
 A fire tower addition was built in 1936.
 It served as a school annex until 1977, after which it housed the Kutztown Historical Society and community meeting hall.

-The building was added to the National Register of Historic Places in 1980.
+This building was added to the National Register of Historic Places in 1980.

 Kutztown Historical Society Museum

-The Kutztown Historical Society purchased the building in 1979 and uses it as a museum of local history and as the society's headquarters.
+The Kutztown Historical Society purchased this building in 1979.
+It uses it as a museum of local history and as the society's headquarters.
 The museum's collections include antique textile implements, toys, books, farm implements, fire equipment, clothing, schoolroom items, weapons and other items of area cultural and historical importance.